HaoKang-Timmy/HaoKang-Timmy.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
+typora-copy-images-to: ./pic
 ---

 This is HaoKang, a research student at Zhejiang University, who has research experience in UCLA and MIT.
+Please refer to CV part for more information.

 Basic Information
 ======